Novel constraints on fifth forces and ultralight dark sector with asteroidal data: Appendix

 \section{Appendix}

-Our method estimates a sensitivity reach for each of the nine individual asteroids, as shown in Fig.~\ref{fig:constraints} in the mass-coupling plane.
-It is clear that the spread in sensitivity reach is small and the results are comparable across all asteroids.
+The method we proposed leads to an estimate for the sensitivity reach for each of the nine individual asteroids.
+This is shown in more detail in figure~\ref{fig:constraints} in the mass-coupling plane, together with the leading sensitivity reach based on the optimistic projection in Ref.~\cite{Verma:2017ywb} (dashed black curve).
+Results are comparable across all asteroids.